Citrix Virtual Apps and Desktops service

 - Several technologies are available to create connections to your own on-premises networks (such as Azure VNet peering and SD-WAN).
 This allows your users to access your network’s resources, such as file servers.

 For more information, contact your Citrix representative.

 Learn more about Citrix Managed Azure

-When a link in this section goes to a Citrix Virtual Apps and Desktops Standard for Azure article, the procedure is the same for this edition.
+When a link in this section goes to a Citrix Virtual Apps and Desktops Standard for Azure article, the procedure is essentially the same for this edition.

 Deploying and managing Citrix Managed Azure from this service’s Premium, Advanced, and Workspace Premium Plus editions uses the Quick Deploy interface.
 The Quick Deploy interface is based on the interface offered by the service’s Standard for Azure edition.

-Quick deploy: If you subscribe to a supported service edition, Manage > Quick Deploy links you to the interface where you create and manage workloads that use a Citrix Managed Azure subscription.
+Quick deploy: If you subscribe to a supported service edition, Manage > Quick Deploy links you to the interface where you create and manage workloads that can use a Citrix Managed Azure subscription.